 Content-based Acceleration

-Dual or concurrent enrollment in community college, college, or universityState policy leaves LEA to determine whether dual enrollment in high school and college is permitted.
-A concurrent enrollment program is offered at the University of Maryland, and Montgomery College offers an dual enrollment Program.
+Dual or concurrent enrollment in community college, college, or universityState policy does allow for Dual Enrollment LEA to determine whether dual enrollment in high school and college is permitted.
+A concurrent enrollment program is offered at the University of Maryland, the University of Maryland Global Campus and Montgomery College and Towson University offers dual enrollment.

 Middle school students permitted dual or concurrent enrollment in high school